Lychnis coronaria ‘Lipstick’

 Overview

-Uses: Cottage gardens, perennial borders, pollinator gardens, and cut flower plantings.
+Uses: Cottage gardens, perennial borders, pollinator gardens, rock gardens, cut flower plantings

 USDA Hardiness Zones: 4–8